Microgrids-X/Microgrids.jl/README.md

 - One dispatchable generator (e.g. Diesel or hydrogen-powered)
 - One energy storage (battery)
-- Any number of non-dispatchable sources, typically renewable like wind or solar power, also modeled from on time series
+- Any number of non-dispatchable sources, typically renewable like wind or solar power, also modeled from time series

 The energy dispatch at each instant of the simulated operation is a simple “load following” rule-based control.